Info About Facelift Surgery in Your Forties

 Mini Facelift at 40 s Before and After Patient 3: This woman in her mid-forties underwent a mini facelift to treat her smile lines (nasolabial folds), loss of definition in her jawline with jowls, and neck drooping.
 Her family has a pattern of aging where their neck drops prematurely.
 She chose surgery because she did not have time for the maintenance required with non-surgical treatments.

 Best Facelift for 40-Year-Old

-Facelift in Early Forties Before and After.
-This woman in her early forties had a min face lift called a minimal access deep plane facelift after years of fillers including Voluma, Juverderm and Restylane.
-She noticed that the fillers made her face appear wider did not create the crisper jawline and lifted cheeks she wanted.
-Her early jowling, nasolabial folds and drooped cheeks have been corrected and now she no longer needs injectable treatments.
+Facelift in the Early Forties Before and After Patient 5: This woman in her early forties had a min facelift called a minimal access deep plane facelift after years of fillers including Voluma, Juvederm and Restylane.
+She noticed that the fillers made her face appear wider and did not create the crisper jawline or lift her cheeks as she wanted.
+Her early jowling, nasolabial folds, and drooped cheeks have been corrected and now she no longer needs injectable treatments.

 The result is a defined jawline, removal of early jowls and smile lines, and a firmer neck.
 Because it is less invasive, the recovery is usually 1 week.
 Doctor Jacono has performed hundreds of 40 year old mini facelift surgeries, and the average age for mini face lift in his practice is 45 years old.
 Dr Jacono sees his patients very happy with their decision to have a facelift at forty before and after.

 Benefits of a Facelift in Your Forties